Asian American Studies

 AA S 685 Projects in the Teaching of Asian American Studies (Units: 1-4)

-Prerequisites: Upper division standing; 3.3 GPA in AA S courses; and consent of instructor.
-Limited to undergraduate students only.
+Prerequisites: Undergraduate students only; upper-division standing; 3.3 GPA in AA S courses; permission of the instructor.

 AA S 688 Asian American Community Service Internship (Units: 3)